Xfinity Internet Review June 2026

 U.S. ISP Expert

-"Xfinity Internet is easier to take seriously than it used to be because the flagship offer is cleaner and the upgrade story is more credible.
-The reason it still lands at 7.3 is that the brand has not fully escaped its cable-style limitations or its trust problems."
+"Xfinity Internet is easier to take seriously than it used to be because the offer is clearer and the upgrade story is more credible.
+The reason it still lands at 7.3 is that customers still need to verify the address-level version they can actually buy."